 - 1. Acquisition Uniform Relocation Act Grantees must comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (49 CFR Part 24) when acquiring property and permanent easements that are required for a project, or when residents or businesses are displaced as a result of a project.
-Additional regulations regarding relocation of displaced persons or businesses are found in 24 CFR Part 42 and Section 104(d) of the HCD Act.
+Additional regulations regarding relocation of displaced persons or businesses are found in 24 CFR Part 42 and Section 104(d) of the HCD Act. .
 Note that this regulation applies to the project funded with federal funds, not the specific activity. - 2.
 Audits If a grantee spends more than \$750,000 of federal funds from any source during their fiscal year, they are required to have a Single Audit prepared in conformance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (2 CFR Part 200). - 3.
+Build America, Buy America Requirements The Building America, Buy American (BABA) established domestic procurement preferences for all infrastructure projects funds with CDBG funds.
+Additional information will be provided in the Policy and Procedures Manual. - 4.
 Conflict of Interest Grantees must comply with federal Code of Conduct or Conflict of Interest Standards found in 2 CFR Part 200 and 24 CFR Part 570.489 which includes having a written policy.
 Additionally, State of Maryland law requires local governments to adopt conflict of interest restrictions and financial disclosure requirements for local elected officials and candidates that are at least as stringent as the requirements for public officials contained in the Public Ethics Law.
 More information regarding the Local Government Ethics Law can be found at COMAR, Title 19A, Subtitle 04, Local Government Ethics Law.
-Note that those exempt from this requirement under the State of Maryland law must still comply with federal requirements. - 4.
-Environmental Review Grantees must comply with the National Environmental Policy Act of 1969 and other federal laws which are specified in 24 CFR Part 58.
-This review must be completed prior to the initiation of project activities regardless of the funding source.
-A project is defined as the sum of all elements or activities, not just those funded with CDBG.
-No activities are to begin until a Release of Funds has been issued by the CDBG Environmental Officer.
-Note construction restrictions below under New Construction. - 5.
-Fair Housing and Equal Opportunity Grantees must demonstrate their compliance with numerous federal laws, regulations, and Executive Orders as a recipient of a CDBG award and in their general conduct of operating a government.
-The most relevant regulations are related to non-discrimination when using HUD funding programs; non-discrimination and equal opportunity in housing; non-discrimination based on race, color, religion, sex, national origin, handicap or familial status in programs and activities receiving or benefiting from federal assistance; and employment and contracting opportunities for lower income persons or minority businesses.
-The grant agreements issued for funded projects will identify all that apply and the specific requirements.
-Note that these requirements must be met by subrecipients and businesses too.
+Note that those exempt from this requirement under the State of Maryland law must still comply with federal requirements.